 By José Alberto Hermosillo

-“Two of Us” is a sublime, evocative, profound, and unforgettable love story.
-Its mastery goes beyond expectations and prejudices.
+“Two of Us” is a sublime, evocative, profound, and unforgettable love story that goes beyond expectations and prejudices.

-When the external beauty is almost gone, the love clings to the lives of loving partners Nina (Barbara Sukowa) and Madeline (Martine Chevallier).
-Two retirees live together in separate apartments in the same building across the hall.
-The couple desires to spend the rest of their lives in a room with a view of the Tiber river in Rome, where they met years ago.
+When the external beauty is almost gone, the love still clings to the lives of loving partners Nina (Barbara Sukowa) and Madeline (Martine Chevallier).
+Two retirees living together in separate apartments across the hall of the same building.
+The couple desires to spend the rest of their lives in "A Room with a View" of the Tiber River in Rome, where they met years ago.

 This Shakespearean drama rises to a crescendo when the couple’s right to be together is jeopardized.

 Meticulously crafted, the French production is realistic, showing how Nina is not a “legal” part of Madeline’s family to be accepted at the hospital.